 --National History Museum

---Day trip to the coast: port of Valparaiso and Viña del Mar
+--Day Trip 1: Guided Tour of Valparaiso and Viña del Mar (on the coast)

 --All program fee payments are only refundable if student is not accepted or program cancels due to low enrollment.